dynport/urknall/content/docs/library.md

 Templates are used to define the list of tasks that should be performed during provisioning.
 Conceptually they are structs that implement the `Template` interface, i.e. have a `Render` method that will extend a given `Package`.
-These steps are influenced by the configuration of the template.
+For convenience there is a `TemplateFunc` type that allows to add templates without configuration, i.e. a simple Render function.

 When building a template hierarchy, from the root template given to the `Build` function towards some more generic templates it might be necessary to have a